nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ### Detriments

-* Increases the number of interfaces in Open MCT Web.
+* Increases the number of interfaces in Open MCT.
 (Arguably, not really, since the same interfaces would exist if exposed by Angular.)